a-mcf/DnnLab/readme.md

 # DNNLab
-Vagrant/DSC configuration to build a local DotNetNuke lab.
+Vagrant/DSC configuration to build a local lab for experimenting with [DNN Platform](https://www.dnnsoftware.com/community/download) (formerly DotNetNuke).
 Multiple versions of multiple instances can be specified by editing the dsc\DNNLabConfiguration.psd1 file.
 Two instances both running DNN 9.9.1.

 ## Quick Start: